 On January 22, 2018, Vermont became the first state to legalize adult use marijuana through legislation rather than a ballot measure.
 Governor Phil Scott signed H. 511, which legalized recreational consumption, possession and home cultivation of cannabis starting July 1, 2018.
 The move progressed the state's liberal approach, which passed medicinal marijuana use in 2004.

-Despite passing possession and cultivation laws, legislation for commercial sale and taxation of recreational cannabis has not been established – although it appears that a bill to legalize marijuana sales will be approved in the near future.
+Despite passing possession and cultivation laws, legislation for commercial sale and taxation of recreational cannabis has not yet been established.
+Currently, state officials are hoping to establish rules for Rec sales by the end of the 2020 legislative session.
+Establishing an adult-use market has bicameral support, and both sides are working to agree on wording to advance to the governor.
 With retail sales still on hold for now though, here's what you need to know about Vermont cannabis:

 Adults 21 years old and older are allowed to possess up to one ounce of marijuana.
 Medicinal marijuana patients will continue to operate under its ruling, separate from H. 511.
 These patients are allowed to possess up to two ounces of usable cannabis.

-Vermont marijuana laws do not allow for the commercial sales of cannabis in the state unless the person is a medical marijuana cardholder.
+Vermont marijuana laws do not currently allow for the commercial sales of cannabis in the state unless the person is a medical marijuana cardholder.
 In this case, medical patients can purchase what amounts to two ounces of marijuana products.
+Where to Buy

 Despite the passing of H. 511, Vermont's cannabis program will continue to serve the state's 5,000+ medicinal patients without any interruption.

 - Multiple Sclerosis

 - Severe nausea

 As well as any other “life threatening, progressive and debilitating disease or medical condition or its treatment that produces severe, persistent and intractable symptoms.”
 Get Your Card